zhzhang2018/DecentralizedFL/README.md

 Folder contents:

-./data: Folder that stores the MNIST and CIFAR datasets
+./data: Folder that stores the MNIST and CIFAR datasets.
+Depending on the code, you probably also need to have this data folder within the root folder (one step above this repo) as well:
+* ./data
+  * ./MNIST
+  * ./cifar-...
+* ./DecentralizedFL

 ./FL_Scripts: Auxiliary scripts developed in 2021/01-02 and seldom used anymore.